teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

-### Model Architecture Design and Tests
+### Initial Model Architecture and Image PreProcessing

-I initially used the LeNet-5 implementation of a standard 2 layer feed forward convolutional network activated by softmax and ReLU functions which I had developed in the earlier TensorFlow project.
+I initially used the LeNet-5 implementation consisting of a standard 2 layer feed forward convolutional network activated by softmax and ReLU functions which I had developed in the earlier TensorFlow project for Udacity.

 To feed the model, I started by using the raw RGB image data to see how the model would work.
 I was able to get about 90% accuracy on the training data set.
 I then switched to using HSV image data by converting the images using the openCV functions.
 However, this did not improve results.
 I read in the paper by [Sermanet and LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) that they were able to get highest accuracy when using only grayscale (Y channel) information, so I decided to try using just grayscale information.